-The SciFinder Future Leaders in Chemistry program is dedicated to providing Ph.D. students and postdocs from around the world an opportunity to help shape the future of chemical information.
-This August 5-14, be among a select class awarded for their academic accomplishments, commitment to research and appreciation of chemical information.
+The SciFinder Future Leaders in Chemistry program is dedicated to providing Ph.D. students and postdocs from around the world an opportunity to shape the future of chemical information.
+By sharing their immediate research needs and insight into what may be on the horizon, participants help CAS continue to innovate long term.

 Why should I apply?

 During this all-expense-paid trip, you get an exclusive behind-the-scenes look at SciFinder and see first-hand how CAS builds and maintains the most authoritative chemistry databases in the world.

 You’ll also travel to Boston, MA to attend the 250th ACS National Meeting and Exposition, “a platform to present, publish, discuss and exhibit the most exciting research discoveries and technologies in chemistry and its related disciplines.”

 To be eligible, you must be a current Ph.D. student or postdoctoral researcher in chemistry or related science.
 You must also be proficient in the principles of information retrieval, analysis and workflow, and have a working knowledge of multiple research information tools.